So, after writing this post, I made a goal for myself of reading 10 books of speculative fiction by black women in 2016. Here are the ten that I read:

 What is the worst book on this list?

 That is easy to decide – Breaking Free.
-It’s plain terrible in a way which not of the others on the list are.
+It’s plain terrible in a way which none of the others on the list are.
 It’s in the ‘so bad it’s good’ zone, which is why I mildly enjoyed reading it.

 Even in the 21st century, two-thirds of the books you read are from this decade, as opposed to the first decade of the century.